-- To instill confidence in delegates approach to imaging for the FRCS (SN) examination.
+To instill confidence in delegates approach to imaging for the FRCS (SN) examination.

 On completion of this one day course, delegates will be able to:

-- Interpret neuro-radiological investigations for multiple intracranial pathologies.
+- Interpret neuro-radiological investigations for multiple intracranial and spinal pathologies.

 - Describe the impact and influence on patient management of neuro-radiological investigations.